-University partners will host a “College Connection” that allows students to visit a college campus twice each semester while providing enrichment and academic activities on campus.
+University partners will host a “College Connection” that allows students to visit a college campus each semester while providing enrichment and academic activities on campus.
 In grades 6-8, the primary focus will be literacy, mathematics, and critical thinking skills, with the opportunity to enroll in dual credit classes once in high school.
 The instructional framework covers skills that address the global achievement gap incorporating the following areas with 21st century skills: 1.
 Critical Thinking and Problem Solving; 2.
 Collaboration; 3.
 Effective Oral and Written Communication; 4.
 Accessing and Analyzing Information.
 In grades 9-12, students are completing the necessary Carnegie Units to graduate from high school with a state high school diploma.
 Students who are academically ready will be given the option to take college courses starting in their junior year of high school.

-The program has received significant support and investment from partners such as Michelin North America, The Community Foundation of Greenville, The Hollingsworth Foundation, The Jolley Foundation, and the Symmes Foundation.
+The program has received significant support and investment from partners such as Michelin North America, The Community Foundation of Greenville, The Hollingsworth Foundation, The Jolley Foundation, United Way of Greenville and the Symmes Foundation.